stevestar888/1x1-networking-questions/README.md

 - Who do you go to for feedback?
 How do you handle feedback?
 - What have you found to be sucessful in buliding relationships at work?
 -	How do you navigate "internal politics" of the office?
+- Do you prefer WFH or in office better?
+Why?

 ## Campus Specific
 - Where are the best places to hang out?
 To grab a bite to eat?